microsoft/vscode/src/vs/workbench/parts/walkThrough/electron-browser/editor/editorWalkThrough.md

 2. Add a cursor - press kb(cursorColumnSelectDown) or kb(cursorColumnSelectUp) to add a new cursor above or below, you can also use your mouse with <span class="shortcut mac-only">`⌥+Click`</span><span class="shortcut windows-only linux-only">`Alt+Click`</span> to add a cursor anywhere.
 3. Create cursors on all occurrences of a string - select one instance of a string e.g. `background-color` and press kb(editor.action.selectHighlights).
 Now you can replace all instances by simply typing.

-Thats the tip of th iceberg for multi-cursor editing have a look at the `selection menu` and our handy [keyboard reference guide](command:workbench.action.keybindingsReference) for additional actions.
+That is the tip of the iceberg for multi-cursor editing have a look at the `selection menu` and our handy [keyboard reference guide](command:workbench.action.keybindingsReference) for additional actions.

 ```css
 #p1 {background-color: #ff0000;}   /* red */